 Under Texas law, a non-custodial parent is typically required to provide financial assistance to the custodial parent by paying child support on a regular basis.
 This arrangement ensures that the burden of raising the child does not fall on the state.

 In this article, we tell you how to pay child support in Texas and why you must be careful not to fall behind on your child support payments.
+If you need an Austin child support attorney near you, contact our office for a consultation.

 The first thing you should know about paying child support in Texas is that the payments must be made to the Office of the Attorney General (OAG).
 Under Texas law, the Attorney General has the authority to collect and distribute child support payments and enforce child support orders as and when needed to ensure that the children are cared for.